ansys/pyansys-geometry/doc/source/getting_started/installation.rst

     Target:     localhost:652
     Connection: Healthy

-If you see a response from the server, you can start using PyGeometry as a service.
+If you see a response from the server, you can start using PyAnsys Geometry as a service.
-For more information on PyGeometry usage, see :ref:`User guide <ref_user_guide>`.
+For more information on PyAnsys Geometry usage, see :ref:`User guide <ref_user_guide>`.

 ..
 LINKS AND REFERENCES
 .. _pip: https://pypi.org/project/pip/